 The key to success is effective communication and this includes clearly understanding possible resistance as well as understanding the benefits of the proposal.
-One benefit should include larger conventions and a wider leadership pool, but lower dues and improved club support are also important potential advantages.
-Be sure area leaders are aware of the goals and objectives of the plan so Lions see the proposal as a benefit and a positive move.
-This is a time to increase our presence and expand the reach of our service.
-Clubs need to know that they, and the communities they serve, will benefit from the new structure.
+One benefit should include larger conventions and greater leadership support, but lower dues and better club support are also important advantages.
+Be sure area leaders are aware of the goals and objectives of the plan, so Lions see the proposal as a benefit and a positive move.
+This is a time to grow and expand our presence and reach.
+Clubs need to know that they will benefit from the new structure.

-Promote the proposal throughout the districts and the multiple district, emphasizing that the most important element is the support of the clubs.
+Promote the proposal throughout the districts and the multiple district.
+The most important element is the support of the clubs.